Events

 • the changing role of the evaluator

 Morning sessions will provide evaluators with valuable practical opportunities to work together to consider ethical approaches to research and evaluation.
-Dr Richard Davies, University of Hertfordshire, will consider what it means to think ethically when undertaking evaluations.
-Robyn Long and Ruth Stirton, Sussex University, will focus on navigating regulatory requirements, working through practical and regulatory constraints to identify opportunities to design ethical evaluations.
+Richard Davies, University of Hertfordshire, will consider what it means to think ethically when undertaking evaluations.
+Ruth Stirton, Sussex University, will focus on navigating regulatory requirements and working through practical and regulatory constraints to identify opportunities to design ethical evaluations.

 Dr Richard Davies, Principal Lecturer, University of Hertfordshire